myStrom/node-red-contrib-mystrom/ADVANCED.md

 Everytime the settings of the button have been changed they need to be upladed to the button:

 - (Easy) property mode: Simply give the button anything as input (e.g. inject a timestamp) and it will upload the data specified in the property of the node to the button.
-- JSON mode: Give a valid JSON object with the correct properties as input.
-See examples.

 In order to be able to upload data to the button the button has to be in configuration mode **otherwise it will not work**.
 Note that the buttons will only stay in configuration mode for a few minutes.
 You get into the configuration mode as follows: